stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-We implement the `LazySupplier` not for performance reasons but mainly to ensure that API methods are invoked closer to the code where they are used
+The rationale for lazy initialisation is not performance reasons but mainly to ensure that API methods are invoked closer to the code where they are used
 (such as when we lookup the create method for the diagnostics handler).

-However this implementation is also thread-safe should that become a requirement.
+However this implementation is also relatively cheaply thread-safe should that become a requirement:

 The first line of the `get` method may look odd or even pointless: